vuestorefront-community/odoo/docs/docs/introduction/quick-start/testing-local.md

 Last odoo **version** released: Clone the repo from (https://github.com/odoogap/vuestorefront-docker)

+### Inside the repo

 Its really convenient to test all the ecosystem Vuestorefront - Odoo Integration working in your local machine.
 We have prepared a docker-compose file that will help you to get started in a few minutes.

+Inside the repo downloaded you can find the 17.0 package that contains a startup file _startup.sh_ bash script.
+It basically detects if _mount/extra-addons/graphql_vuestorefront_ exists or not then its going to clone the odoo alokai modules that you can also find at https://github.com/odoogap/vuestorefront.git

 ## Installation

 First of all we should understand what's inside the docker-compose file.
 We have 4 services:
 _:dart: You can go deeper [Configuration > docker-compose](/configuration/docker-compose.md#links) ._

 - **Redis**: Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
-It's used by VSF to store the cache.
+It's used by Alokai to store the cache.

 - **db**: PostgreSQL database used by Odoo.

 - **odoo**: Odoo service.
 This is our backend service that you could use to manage your products, orders, etc.

-- **vsf**: Here is our front end integrated to Vue Storefront.
+- **Alokai**: Here is our front end integrated to Alokai Storefront.

 ```bash
 docker-compose up --build -d